 This course is designed for healthcare professionals who would be expected to apply the skills taught as part of their clinical duties, or to teach them on a regular basis.

 Prior skills and competence in CPR is an essential prerequisite to attending the ALS2 course.
-While the course covers advanced resuscitation skills it is also designed to develop leadership and team skills in managing such emergencies.
+While the course covers advanced resuscitation skills, it is also designed to develop leadership and team skills in managing such emergencies.

 It is not essential to complete the ALS1 prior to the ALS2.
 However the ALS2 does have a higher level of expected knowledge and recent clinical exposure to critical/crisis events at the commencement of the course.

-Continuous assessment of candidates occurs throughout the advanced life support courses, including using clinical simulations that allow candidates to demonstrate the core competencies that have been taught on the course.
+Continuous assessment of candidates occurs throughout the advanced life support courses, including using clinical simulations that allow candidates to demonstrate the core competencies that have been taught during the course.
 These include airway management, initial assessment and resuscitation and cardiac arrest scenarios.

 The course manual is sent out prior to ensure adequate preparation time, in addition to the pre-test multiple-choice paper that will need to be completed before the course commences.

 ALS2 participants will be assessed by a written, multiple-choice question paper and practical cardiac arrest simulated (CAS) scenarios on the final day of the course.